sawshep/sawyershepherd.org-hugo/content/post/hack-the-box-shocker-writeup.md

 $ ssh 10.10.10.56 -p 2222
 ```

-We are asked for a password--password authentication is
+We are asked for a password---password authentication is
 enabled.
 Next, let's see if there are any salient
 vulnerabilities for this version of OpenSSH, 7.2p2.